opendr-eu/opendr/docs/reference/c-face-recognition-h.md

 ```C
 void decodeCategoryFaceRecognition(FaceRecognitionModelT *model, OpenDRCategoryTargetT category, char *personName);
 ```
-Returns the name of a recognized person by decoding the category id into a string (this function uses the information from the built person database).
+Returns the name of a recognized person by decoding the category ID into a string (this function uses the information from the built person database).

 ### Function *buildDatabaseFaceRecognition()*